Quansight-Labs/quansight-labs-site/posts/2020/11/design_in_open_source.md

 are some other thoughts I've had or heard floating about (like in [this discussion](https://discourse.opensourcedesign.net/t/difficulties-of-design-in-open-source/787/19)) explaining the absence of design in this space:

 - Designers might be unaware of open source.
 - Designers might be wary of working in public. ("You want me to post my horrible first draft somewhere anyone could see it forever?")
 - Some open-source communities don't want or need conventional design.
 - Some open-source communities might not welcome different skill sets.
-- Designers have a history of being under or not paid for their work; we are often encouraged to be wary of working for free, especially if it's not for a group/project/product we've heard of.
+- Designers have a history of being underpaid or not paid for their work; we are often encouraged to be wary of working for free, especially if it's not for a group/project/product we've heard of.
 - As has been mentioned about code and documentation, lots of what is needed most in open-source projects is not the clear or glamourous design work that might draw in designers.
 There are mostly question marks and maintenance work.
 - This type of work lacks recognition in design communities.

 And here are some issues we'll tackle below:

 - An open-source community might be relatively unaware of design and what it can mean in practice.
 - Lack of design talent and design literacy is common in open-source projects.
   Designers are likely to be teaching as they work, which means more work.
 - Open-source projects tend to lack community recognition beyond what's tied to code.

 **TG:** For many (most) open-source projects, designers are not a part of the founding team.
 The infrastructure used to support many (most) open-source